Ahmed-Mas/url_shorten_back/README.md

         - timestamp
     - using 1 struct as input/output keeps things simple and makes it so it only

-- redis storage:
+- storage: - extendable to use different storage types
+    - interface
-    - redis struct
+        - Store
-        - redis client
+        - Retrieve

-    - methods:
+    - in-memory:
-        - store short+long url
+        - can only store data in a map
-        - retrueve long url using short url
+        - deletes all data after 10 entries

-    - input/output:
+    - redis:
-        - long_url
+        - client

+- serializer: - extendable to use different serializers
-        - short_url
+    - interface
-        - timestamp
+        - Encode

-- serializer:
+        - Decode
-    - maybe a serializer as a step between server and core-app would be useful
-    - turns incoming json into core-app struct
+    - turns incoming data into core-app struct
-    - methods:
+    - json:
-        - Encode core-app struct into json bytes
-        - Decode json bytes into core-app struct

 - server:
     - router: